An all-topology two-fluid model for two-phase flows derived through Hamilton's Stationary Action Principle: Conclusion

 \enlargethispage{20pt}

 \ack{The authors would like to thank Jean-Marc Hérard for fruitful discussions on related topics.
-This work has been supported by the Agence Innovation D{\'e}fense (AID), the CIEDS project OPEN-NUM-DEF (PI.
+We also thank the two anonymous reviewers for their comments.
+This work has been supported by the Agence Innovation D{\'e}fense (AID), the CIEDS project OPEN NUM DEF (PI.
 L. Gouarin, M. Massot, T. Pichard), a PhD Grant from ONERA (W. Haegeman), as well as the HPC@Maths Initiative (PI.
 L. Gouarin and M. Massot) of the Fondation École polytechnique, which we would like to acknowledge.}